 See "Replacing the Alarm System Battery" further down this page.

-You may "inherit" an existing alarm system when you buy a house.
-For some ways to keep these systems running, see these pages:
+You may "inherit" an existing alarm system when you buy a house, and it may have been installed quite a few years ago.
+For some ways to keep these older systems running, see these pages:

 Tips on maintaining older Brinks Home Security Systems.